Toenail Fungus Treatment

 - Nails with yellow streaks under the plate

 - Nails with white spots or streaks on the plate

 Athlete foot (tinea pedis) refers to a fungal infection of the areas between your toes and feet.
 Athletes’ feet can be itchy peeling and patchy skin, and most often starts between the 4th and 5th toes.
 This often develops due to the feet remaining in a warm, damp environment, such as sweaty socks or not drying well after the feet are wet.

 Toenail Fungus Treatment in St. Catharines

-At our foot care clinic, we use Photodynamic Therapy to treat toenail fungus.
+At our foot care clinic in St. Catharines, we use Photodynamic Therapy as a nail fungus treatment.
 This nail fungus treatment utilizes a combination of methylene blue (a special blue dye) and the Genesis Health Light, an effective Low-Level Light Therapy device that produces a broad spectrum of near-infrared light, filtered through a patented water-based filter.
 This technique is proven to be very effective, completely safe, and very cost-effective for treating toenail fungus.

-This treatment is safe, non-invasive, and fast!
+Our nail fungus treatment is safe, non-invasive, and fast!
 It only lasts about 4-5min per toe and usually takes 3-6 treatments, with visible results in as few as three.
 More may be needed to provide better treatment coverage.
-When combined with daily topical anti-fungal treatment, this can be a very effective toenail fungus treatment.
-Remember, it is important to clean shoes, shower, and sheets when treating toenails to prevent re-infection.
+When combined with daily topical anti-fungal treatment, this can be a very effective fungus treatment.
+Remember, it is important to clean shoes, showers, and sheets when treating toenails to prevent re-infection.
 Products are available at the clinic!